 We provide the following information to help you understand the different types of dog bite lawsuits in Ohio and the kinds of damages that can be recovered to help you decide if you should consider a claim.

-The best way to determine if you have a case worth pursuing is to contact us and take advantage of a free consultation with one of our experienced dog bite attorneys.
+The best way to determine if you have a case worth pursuing is to contact us and take advantage of a free consultation with one of our experienced dog bite lawyers.
 You will be charged nothing for the consultation, and there is no obligation to hire our law firm.
 We are available to take your call at any time, including evenings and weekends.
 To schedule your free consultation, don’t hesitate to get in touch with us at 888.534.4850, chat with our live online representatives or send us a website message now.

 Types of Dog Bite Lawsuits in Ohio